Hangover3832/ComfyUI_Hangover-Utils/README.md

 * New node: Image Clipboard Paster 🆕
 * New node: Image Clipboard Copy 🆕
 * Updated Save Image node: It now can also copy the image to the clipboard
+* New node: Extract workflow and node metadata 🆕

 ## Nodes overview: